richafnu/Viva/Viva/glint/setup/glint-switch-exp.md

 # Sign in to and switch between Viva Glint experiences in the app

 Viva Glint Administrators and dashboard users can access multiple Microsoft Viva Glint experiences in one tenant.
-Viva Glint Administrators and dashboard users can access multiple Microsoft Viva Glint experiences in one tenant.
 To successfully sign in, users need:

 - A profile uploaded in each Viva Glint experience with the same email address that matches the email address in Microsoft Entra.
   - Example: If kat@contoso.com should access three separate Viva Glint experiences (Contoso, Fabrikam, and Relecloud), they need to be uploaded to all three Viva Glint experiences with the same email address: kat@contoso.com.